City Harvest leaders back in court as prosecutor seeks clarification on April ruling

 Some supporters of the convicted CHC church leaders were seen wiping tears as the convicts arrived.

-However, after all six appealed against their convictions, the High Court – in a split decision in April - convicted them of a reduced charge under section 406 of the Penal Code.
-This resulted in their jail sentences being reduced, and ranging from three-and-a-half years to seven months.
+However, after all six appealed against their convictions, the High Court – in a split decision in April - convicted them of a reduced charge under section 406 of the Penal Code, the least aggravated form of criminal breach of trust.